perunne/Corpus-Based-Investigation-of-German-Topicalisation-Source-Code/README.md

 # Corpus-Based-Investigation-of-German-Topicalisation-Source-Code
-To complement my essay for PLIN0007 Core Issues in Linguistics
+The source code from my PLIN0007 essay on the Corpus Based investigation of the role of Pointwise Mutual Information in topicalisation in German

 You will need the Stanford CoreNLP German model to run the parser in the PMInouns.java file, I put the pom.xml for Maven which should settle the dependencies for you, but if you need help feel free to ask me!